Hundreds jam out at the 21st Heritage Music BluesFest

 “I used to be a performer.
 I used to sing, and do those sort of things.
 Now, being the producer, my applause is when everyone comes out and has that good time.”Bruce Wheeler, Producer of the Heritage Music BluesFest

 It’s the last day of the BluesFest this year, but don’t worry, you can still head over.
-The event goes until 10 tonight.
+The event goes until 10 Sunday night.

 You can get tickets at the main gate on 12th and Water Streets